Songhees Walkway

 Green Shores for Shoreline Development Demonstration Site

 As part of the Resilient Coasts for Salmon (RC4S) project, the Stewardship Centre for BC and Pacific Salmon Foundation partnered with Peninsula Streams Society, the City of Victoria, the Ralmax Group of Companies, Salish Sea Industrial Services, and the Songhees Nation and Esquimalt Nation to develop a Green Shores demonstration site at the Songhees Walkway Pocket Beach.
+The project is undertaken with the financial support from the Environment and Climate Change Canada, Climate Action & Awareness Fund.

 Using a Green Shores® nature-based approach, restoration of this pocket beach will include planting with native vegetation, removal of non-native armoured rock and application of beach nourishment to reclaim the ecological and cultural values of the site.
 This approach will stabilize the backshore against erosion, prevent coastal squeeze, ensure restoration of vital nutrient and sedimentary processes which support all five important salmon species found in this area: chinook, coho, sockeye, chum and pink.